saurhkumar/generator-rest-swagger-express/Readme.md

 - [x] MongoDB
 - [x] MYSQL

-It supports SQL and options now, but other databases support is on the way
+It supports SQL and MongoDB now, but other databases support is on the way

 <!-- GETTING STARTED -->